 HaZ’s first film was sci-fi feature The Beyond, one of the highest-rated video-on-demand feature films of 2018.
-For his third film, Luna, he got into Unreal Engine “out of necessity”—he wanted to cut out the process of concept art and go straight to pitchvis.
+For his third film, Lunar, he got into Unreal Engine “out of necessity”—he wanted to cut out the process of concept art and go straight to pitchvis.

 His latest project, Battlesuit, was developed in Unreal Engine as a proof-of-concept for an animated series.
 Battlesuit was quickly greenlit and is currently in development, with the team using Unreal Engine for all the animation.

 The use of real-time technology has redefined my career as a filmmaker.

 “Traditionally, you would have to try ideas out using the resources, or an allocated pre-production time,” says HaZ.
 “Now, essentially, I'm in the sandbox and I can do whatever I want in that sandbox.
 In the middle of the night if I have an idea, I can just quickly get up, whip out the laptop and block it out and see if it works or not.
 And I can do all of that in real time, and not need to have a conversation with a gaffer or cinematographer or DP.
 I can do whatever I want because essentially, I'm in control as a filmmaker.”

 HaZ credits Unreal Engine with giving him the tools to fast-track his projects.
 “Usually when you're doing animation like this, you have to go through at least 20 various stages,” says HaZ.
 “We've done all of that in the pilot.
 It's liberating that, as a filmmaker, I can keep experimenting and trying ideas out without breaking the budget, without breaking the schedule.”